Take this simple quiz to find out if you might have Adrenal Fatigue or Adrenal Dysfunction…

 - Mild depression or anxiety

-- Multiple food and or inhalant allergies
+- Multiple food and/or inhalant allergies

-- Lethargy and lack of energy
+- Lethargy

 - Increased effort to perform daily tasks